 The data also backs it up.
 The quality & the revenue potential of leads that I get from my blog is way higher than what I get from Facebook Ads or other interruptive advertising channels.

-The reason why content marketing is still the best way to market your products or services is because you are getting attention with useful content directly from your end customer.
-You are earning the attention, with your content assets, instead of renting it from people who have already created the content.
+The reason why content marketing is still the best way to market your products or services is that you are getting attention with useful content directly from your end customer.
+You are earning attention, with your content assets, instead of renting it from people who have already created the content.

 When I own my content, I am not trying to interrupt you while you are paying attention to someone else.
 Advertising my free digital marketing course on my blog obviously would have a way higher conversion rate than advertising it on someone else’s blog.